Travel Document UK

 There are many non-UK nationals that travel in and out of the UK each year using their passports.
 However, in certain circumstances, a valid passport from their native country may be unattainable.
 If so, travellers can apply to the Home Office for a UK Travel Document and if successful, use it as an alternative.

-UK travel documents from the Home Office allow non-UK nationals to travel in and out of the UK without a valid passport providing certain criteria can be met.
+UK travel document from the Home Office allow non-UK nationals to travel in and out of the UK without a valid passport providing certain criteria can be met.
 There are 4 different types of travel documents available and the applicant should apply for the one that best fits their circumstances.
+The UK has a range of different entry requirements depending on where you are coming from.

 To be eligible to apply for a travel document from the Home Office, applicants must meet certain criteria.
 Firstly, applicants must be living in the UK for one of the following reasons: